Structural process overviews for Snowflake on AWS

 As files land in Amazon S3, Amazon S3 event notifications place messages in Amazon SQS.
 Messages in Amazon SQS trigger Lambda function invocations.

 By default, each file placed in Amazon S3 has a maximum file size of 16MB.
 Each Lambda invocation processes a single file.
-Lambda processes each file and writes the files back to Amazon S3 in an output
+Lambda processes each file and writes the files to an output

 folder in the S3 bucket.